suprith4989/North_assignment/README.md

 ### Using zip file
 1. Download the wetransfer zip file
-2. Unzip the file using 'gunzip North_assignment.gz'
+2. Unzip the file using 'tar -xvf North_assignment.tar.gz'
 3. Switch to the unzipped directory
 4. Run `pytest test_groupkt_api.py -qsvvv`